ibraim-marinos/home-siem-lab/investigations/powershell-investigation.md

 The investigation successfully captured administrative and test commands, demonstrating that PowerShell activity could be monitored and reviewed through centralized logging.

+The investigation captured commands such as Get-Process, Get-Service, whoami, and Invoke-WebRequest, demonstrating successful visibility into PowerShell activity through Event ID 4104 logging.

 ## Response

 To improve endpoint visibility, I incorporated PowerShell logging into the monitoring strategy and validated that Event ID 4104 telemetry was consistently reaching Splunk.